Social Anxiety Solution: Being Laughed At

 Eliminating the trigger

-Ultimately, you have to be ok with people laughing at you regardless of why they’re laughing at you.
-If you aren’t okay with this, your body will register being laughed at regardless of the circumstance as something to trigger anxiety in your body for.
+Ultimately, you have to be ok with people laughing at you, regardless of why they’re laughing at you.
+If you aren’t okay with this, it is only logical that your body will register being laughed at, regardless of the circumstance, as something to trigger anxiety for.
+We encourage you to leave a comment if you disagree.

 If you’re finding it difficult to accept that to overcome or get rid of this trigger you have to acknowledge that despite disliking it and not wanting it to happen, it’s ok if it does happen, then you probably have 1 or more reasons (likely unconscious and unique to you) why you think being laughed at is unacceptable or something you should be anxious about.